symfony/symfony-docs/components/phpunit_bridge.rst

 deprecations and where they arise.
 If this is too much for you, you can use ``SYMFONY_DEPRECATIONS_HELPER=verbose=0`` to turn the verbose output off.

-It's also possible to change verbosity per deprecation type.
+It is also possible to change verbosity per deprecation type.
 For example, using ``quiet[]=indirect&quiet[]=other`` will hide details for deprecations of types "indirect" and "other".